devgateway/ansible-role-pacemaker/README.md

 # Pacemaker role for Ansible

+This is a complete rewrite of the initial version.
+This role save cluster configuration (CIB) in an XML file, then uses Ansible XML module to adjust it, and finally verifies and pushes the CIB.

+This role is idempotent, and supports check mode.

 ## Requirements

 This role has been written for and tested in Scientific Linux 7.
 It might also work in other